TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 People will think you're unprofessional.

-Everyone will hate you forever.
+Everyone will hate you forever—

-No I'm obviously kidding.
+no i'm obviously kidding.
 None of these risks are real.
 The biggest downside is that making a good critique *takes time*.
 And it opens yourself up to critiques as well.

 ## I wish more people critiqued my work